The Hypertrophy Training Guide: How to Lift for Muscle Size

 - Sarcoplasmic hypertrophy: this is when the sarcoplasm surrounding the myofibrils expands, giving us more fuel and growth potential, and allowing us to do more repetitions (study).

-Now, if you’re looking at this diagram and thinking that there’s hardly any difference between sarcoplasmic and myofibrillar hypertrophy—you’re right!
-As our muscles grow bigger, there’s always a balance between the myofibrils and sarcoplasm—usually about 80% myofibrils, 20% sarcoplasm.
-It’s just that the balance can lean a little bit one way or the other.
 Heavier training might stimulate a bit more myofibrillar hypertrophy, making us stronger, whereas high-volume bodybuilding may yield a little more sarcoplasmic hypertrophy, giving us greater work capacity (study, study).

-Some advocates of certain styles of training put a huge emphasis on the different types of muscle hypertrophy, but both types of hypertrophy make our muscles bigger and harder, and both are valuable adaptations.
 Myofibrillar hypertrophy lets us lift more weight for a single repetition, improving our 1-rep max.
 Sarcoplasmic hypertrophy lets us lift weights for more repetitions, improving our rep maxes.
 With hypertrophy training, we want both types of muscle growth, so we train directly for both.

 The same thing goes with our muscle fibres.
 We have fast-twitch muscle fibres that are bigger and stronger, and we have slow-twitch fibres that have greater endurance and more blood vessels (which is why they’re red).
 Different people and different muscles have varying proportions of each type of muscle fibre.
 We want to hypertrophy all of our muscle fibres, so we train for both strength and work capacity.